 While staying in Upper Austria for three weeks, I ended up venturing across the river to the oldest town in Austria: Enns, Austria.
 This charming town is perfect for anyone looking for a relaxing morning or evening in a charming Austrian town.

-While sitting on the train, I overheard a proud Austrian man (wearing the most beautiful tratchen) telling my seatmate about Enns with a smile as he proudly told this stranger about Enns.
+While sitting on the train, I overheard a proud Austrian man (wearing the most beautiful tratchen) telling my seatmate about Enns with a smile.
 I was inspired by the lovely stories about Enns and ended up going together with my husband after putting on our finest trachten.

 History of Enns, Austria